PhilbertLou/NookazonBot/README.md

 AutoBidder Older Versions folder is where the actual function of the end product began development

 Finshed Versions folder contains the finished versions of the bot in .exe format, runnable on windows.

+FF stands for FireFox, and CH stands for Chrome.
+In the finished versions, the numbers following CH stands for the Chrome version.